Benjamin-Lee/deep-rules/manuscript.md

 Biases in testing data can also unduly influence measures of model performance, and it may be difficult to directly identify confounders from the model.
 Investigators should consider the extent to which the outcome of interest is likely to be predictable from the input data and begin by thoroughly inspecting the input data.
 Suppose that there are robust heritability estimates for a phenotype that suggest that the genetic contribution is modest but a deep learning model predicts the phenotype with very high accuracy.
-The model may be capturing signal unrelated to genetic mechanisms underlying the phenotype.
+The model may be capturing a signal unrelated to the genetic mechanisms underlying the phenotype.
 In this case, a possible explanation is that people with similar genetic markers may have shared exposures.
 This is something that researchers should probe before reporting unrealistic accuracy measures.
 A similar situation can arise with tasks for which inter-rater reliability is modest but deep learning models produce very high accuracies.